gurkenlabs/litiengine-docs/showcase.md

 ---
-description: Discover Games made with LITIengine
+description: Discover Games made with LITIENGINE
 ---

 # Showcase

-In this section, we want to present you some of the games created with LITIengine.
-This site is only available preliminarily, while we are pushing forward to deliver a completely reworked version of the LITIengine website.
+In this section, we want to present you some of the games created with LITIENGINE.
+This site is only available preliminarily, while we are pushing forward to deliver a completely reworked version of the LITIENGINE website.

-In the meantime, enjoy exploring the capabilities of LITIengine!
+In the meantime, enjoy exploring the capabilities of LITIENGINE!

-### Games made with LITIengine
+### Games made with LITIENGINE

 #### [Pumpkin Keeper](https://gurkenlabs.itch.io/pumpkin-keeper) \([Ludum Dare 46](https://ldjam.com/events/ludum-dare/46/pumpkin-keeper)\)